We've all been there -- you get out in the hot sun, or play a sport and you come back all sweaty.

 Step 3: Rinse either the vinegar or ammonia from the fabric.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure it is gone after washing, but before you place in the dryer or you may set it.
 Repeat if necessary.

-Step 6: For really stubborn sweat stains you can also try relaundering with either chlorine bleach, if safe for the fabric, or color bleach if not, in the hottest water also safe for the fabric.
+Step 6: For really stubborn sweat stains you can also try relaundering with either chlorine bleach, if safe for the fabric, or color safe bleach if not, in the hottest water also safe for the fabric.

 Step 1: Mix a solution of two cups cool water, one tablespoon dishwashing liquid, and one teaspoon of either vinegar or ammonia.